 GROW | COMMUNITY | EMPOWER

-T'Keyah is a co-founder and CFO of Green Haven Project inc. She is a Registered Dietitian and Licensed Nutritionist in Florida and a former NCAA and international athlete.
+T'Keyah is a founder and Vice president of Green Haven Project.
+She is a Registered Dietitian and Licensed Nutritionist in Florida and a former NCAA and international athlete.
 She enjoys helping others achieve optimal health and to become the best version of themselves!
 T'Keyah has dedicated her career to Public Health, nutrition education, and plant-based nutrition.
 She continues to bridge the gap between plant-based nutrition and health care, while helping the community gain access to healthy foods.

 In 2018, the Overtown Green Haven Project was created to bring awareness to a huge economic issue in one of Miami's oldest neighborhoods.
 Once a thriving historic center for commerce in the black community, Overtown is now considered a food desert.
 Green Haven Project aims to empower local residents in the pursuit of obtaining healthy, fresh, local, and affordable food.
 To end this crisis, GHP provides residents with a space to learn and to grow their own food and sense of community.
 Urban fruit and vegetable gardening has been proven to help fight back against racism, poverty, social injustice, and gentrification.
 Our goal is to create a more resilient Overtown community that can withstand the pressures placed on it presently and in the future.
 Each month, the food harvested from the garden is used to feed the homeless community in Overtown and bring all members of the community together for a day of giving.